jogetoss/lazy-approval-tool/README.md

 # Description

-This repository is meant to serve as a general template for how to set up new repositories in the JogetOSS organization.
+This plugin is intended to use for lazy assignment approval using URL.
+A sample use case will be sending the URL via Email, then the approver will click on Approve URL / Reject URL to directly approve / reject the assignment.

 # Getting Help